craftplugins/commerce-square/README.md

 This plugin provides a [Square](https://square.com) integration for [Craft Commerce](https://craftcms.com/commerce).

-## ⚠️ Public Beta

-N.B.
-This plugin is only installable via Composer during the public beta.
-A Plugin Store licensing fee will apply to production releases.

 ## Installation

 You can install this plugin from the Plugin Store or with Composer.